Let's Demystify the Instagram Algorithm...

 So when I say VALUE your content I want you to take a hard look at the brand you’ve created for yourself on Instagram as a whole and ask yourself if it’s something you’re genuinely proud of.
 Your images – your sense of self – your relationship with your community – your relationship with your followers – your consistency.
 See what piece of the puzzle your missing and shift your focus to mending that and really creating this well-rounded brand for yourself.

 So where does that leave you?
 I challenge you to take a hard look at your brand and reevaluate your strategy.
-For a more in-depth look at how the Instagram algorithm works, along with more best practices and a few common debunked myths, head on over to Blogging, Unscripted on Apple Podcasts and give episode 10 a listen!
+For a more in-depth look at how the Instagram algorithm works, along with more best practices and a few common debunked myths, head on over to the Blogging, Unscripted Podcast anywhere you listen to podcasts and give episode 10 a listen!